noircanard/hospital-shiny/MyHospital/data/processed/readme.md

-processed and cleaned data sourced from MyHospital (see hospital-shiny/MyHospital/data/raw for more info)
+processed and cleaned data sourced from MyHospital (see hospital-shiny/MyHospital/data/raw for more info).